zzzprojects/learn-orm/tutorials/net-core-2-x/new-deployment-mode.md

 Apps published as framework-dependent are cross-platform and don't include the .NET Core runtime.
 The user of your app is required to install the .NET Core runtime.

- - Publishing an app as framework-dependent produces a cross-platform binary as a `dll` file, and a platform-specific executable that targets your current platform.
+ - Publishing an app as framework-dependent produces a cross-platform binary as a `dll` file and a platform-specific executable that targets your current platform.
  - The `dll` is cross-platform while the executable isn't.
  - For example, if you publish an app named `excel_processor` and target Windows, a `excel_processor.exe` executable is created along with `excel_processor.dll`.
  - When targeting Linux or macOS, a `excel_processor` executable is created along with `excel_processor.dll`.